Newark-Columbus Ohio Social Security Disability

 will be awarded benefits.
 Of the remainder, 55% will quit and 45% will appeal.

 4. Appeals Council.
 Another 220 days are required.
-Only 2% of claimants will be rewarded with benefits; about 23% of claimants will have their claims sent back for another hearing.
+Only 2% of claimants will be rewarded with benefits; about 23% of claimants will have their claims sent back for another hearing to the same Adminastrative judge.
 Most of the rest will give up.
 Only a few appeal to federal court.

 5. Federal court.
 Claimants wait another 540 days for a federal court decision.
 About half of them will have their claims sent back for another hearing before an administrative law judge.
 Only a small percentage are awarded benefits by the federal court.